nv-legate/multimesh-jax-workflows/README.md

  * `--microbatch-size <N>`: The microbatch size per tensor-parallel domain.
 Each domain will compute on a batch of shape `(Microbatch Size, Sequence Length)`.
     For a batch size of 1024, data-parallelism 8, and microbatch size 4 there will be a total of 32 microbatches.

-PaxML and MaxText will each have unique parameters for selecting models and configuring features of the model, such as checkpoint/recomputation strategy.

-## Running smoke tests locally for PaxML and MaxText
+## Running smoke tests locally for MaxText

 To run an example job in the container locally, example scripts are included in the repo.